-Mark Toro’s passion lies in creating smarter built environments and healthier, happier places.
-He believes a thoughtfully designed place fosters a higher quality of life for its users, and as a new grandfather, he hopes his vision will result in a better tomorrow for our children and grandchildren.
+Mark Toro’s passion lies in creating community.
+He believes a thoughtfully designed place fosters the exchange of ideas, promoting collaboration and creating social value.
 Whether through his relentless advocating for expanded transit and walkability, lending his expertise to rebuild one of Atlanta’s most impoverished neighborhoods or developing award-winning mixed-use communities, Mark is constantly reimagining “place” by focusing on the street level energy and human experience.
 With the recent repositioning of Atlantic Station, development of Alpharetta’s $1 billion Avalon project and redevelopment of Colony Square, Mark continues to fearlessly lead the NAP Atlanta team through uncharted waters, where together they are developing a new generation of experience-driven commercial real estate.

 To learn more about Mark, check out his story: Mark Toro advocates for Atlanta.